Background

 | Fifth OPERA Stakeholder Engagement Workshop | The fifth OPERA workshop reports updates on the OPERA data products (including DISP) and how to access and leverage them for common applications.
 It also introduces OPERA's upcoming Vertical Land Motion (VLM) product suite. | Sept.
 11, 2025 |

-| Discover and Access the OPERA-DISP Dataset Using ASF DAAC’s Displacement Portal | This webinar focuses on the OPERA DISP dataset (now available through ASF DAAC) and the ASF Displacement Portal, which allows for spatial browsing and exploration of the OPERA DISP data. | May 29, 2025 |
+| Discover and Access the OPERA-DISP Dataset Using ASF DAAC’s Displacement Portal | This webinar focused on the OPERA DISP dataset and the ASF Displacement Portal, which allows for spatial browsing and exploration of the OPERA DISP data. | May 29, 2025 |

-| Fourth OPERA Stakeholder Engagement Workshop | The fourth OPERA workshop provides updates of OPERA data products in production, preliminary validation of data products that are near-production, and an overview of upcoming 2025 products.
-End users will have an opportunity to present their use (or planned use) of OPERA products. | July 19, 2024 |
+| Fourth OPERA Stakeholder Engagement Workshop | The fourth workshop provided updates on OPERA data products in production, preliminary validation of data products that were near-production, and an overview of upcoming products.
+End users had an opportunity to present their use (or planned use) of OPERA products. | July 19, 2024 |

-| The Beginning of a New Era of Multidisciplinary NASA Satellite Data Products Enabled by the Satellite Needs Working Group | The SNWG is a U.S. Government inter-agency organizational body that was established in 2016 to identify the Earth observational gaps and data needs across the U.S. Federal Civilian Agencies.
-The SNWG effort is a 2-year process in which NASA identifies and ultimately implements a wide range of innovative solutions that benefit the entire Earth Science community.
-In this session, we invite representatives from NASA's SNWG Implementation TEam (NSITE) behind several of the highly successful SNWG solutions to describe the new capabilities and where to access the data.
-This includes the Harmonized Landsat/Sentinel-2 (HLS), which is a cloud optimized dataset that standardizes common data bands from the two satellite constellations thereby effectively doubling the data available to the community.
-Another SNWG solution is the generation of a global surface water extent product suite that combines the data frequency of the optical satellites and the cloud-penetrating capabilities of satellite radar for a uniformed and frequent surface water product.
-Other solutions include new radiation and clouds products, global air quality, land surface disturbance, North America deformation, vegetation indices suite with HLS, and planetary boundary layer products. | Dec.
+| The Beginning of a New Era of Multidisciplinary NASA Satellite Data Products Enabled by the Satellite Needs Working Group | The SNWG is a government inter-agency organizational body established in 2016 to identify Earth observational gaps and data needs across the U.S. federal civilian agencies.
+The SNWG effort is a two-year process in which NASA identifies and ultimately implements a range of innovative solutions that benefit the entire Earth science community.
+In this session, we invited representatives from NASA’s SNWG Implementation Team (NSITE) to describe new capabilities and where to access the data.
+The discussion included the Harmonized Landsat/Sentinel-2 (HLS), a cloud optimized dataset that standardizes common data bands from the two satellite constellations, effectively doubling the data available to the community.
+Another SNWG solution is the generation of a global surface water extent products that combine the data frequency of optical satellites and the cloud-penetrating capabilities of radar for a uniformed and frequent surface water product.
+Other solutions include new radiation and clouds products, global air quality, land surface disturbance, North America land deformation, vegetation indices suite with HLS, and planetary boundary layer products. | Dec.
 13, 2023 |

 | Third OPERA workshop: Introducing the OPERA Radiometric Terrain Corrected (RTC) Radar Backscatter and Coregistrated Single Look Complex (CSLC) Products | In this workshop, the OPERA team provided an update on the Dynamic Surface Water Extent and Surface Disturbance products.
 They also introduced provisional RTC and CSLC products. | June 27, 2023 |

-| Second OPERA Workshop: Introducing OPERA Interim Products and Updates on Surface Water Extent and Disturbance Products | In this workshop, OPERA presented preliminary validation results for the surface water (DSWx) and surface disturbance (DIST) products while also providing information on how to access them. | Sept.
+| Second OPERA Workshop: Introducing OPERA Interim Products and Updates on Surface Water Extent and Disturbance Products | In this workshop, the OPERA team presented preliminary validation results for the surface water (DSWx) and surface disturbance (DIST) products, while also providing information on how to access them. | Sept.
 2, 2022 |